sidekickDan/rpg_mysteries/templates/fixed-case-mystery-prompt-generator.md

 - Look around the scene
 - Inspect the victim, room, object, document, window, desk, doorway, etc.
 - Search a permitted location
+- Use period-appropriate forensic tools, if available
+- Dust for fingerprints, request lab tests, check records, or review footage only if those tools fit the case’s time period
 - Talk to a suspect or witness
 - Ask someone about a specific clue, time, person, or event
 - Compare a clue with a statement